4 clever methods for being grateful

 There are so many benefits to traveling, and one of them is this: It forges an appreciation for the simple pleasures that make up our lives back home.

-Last year, I journeyed to Israel, Jordan, and Egypt with my nieces.
+Last year, I journeyed to Israel, Jordan, and Egypt with three of my nieces.
 The overnight drive into Egypt was in a small van with a man actually riding shotgun.
 The pit stops along the way were less-than-desirable.
 I wasn’t frightened during our time in the Middle East, but it hit me fresh how grateful I am for the things I don’t mean to take for granted, like …

 - Safe roads